HimanshuChelani27/azure-2way-chat-api-flask/README.md

   ]
 }

-Deployment

-To deploy the app using Docker:

-Build the Docker image:

-docker build -t azure-chat-api .

-Run the container:

-docker run -p 5000:5000 azure-chat-api

-License
+License 📜
 This project is licensed under the MIT License.

+🔗 Author
-🔗 Author: Himanshu Chelani
+Himanshu Chelani